Mithgol/fiunis/README.md

 This module is a reference implementation of these standards, though partial (the encoder does not detect which parts of the given text can be left for a traditional 8-bit encoder).

 The module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
-(Node.js version 0.10.x or 0.12.x is recommended.
-The latest stable [io.js](https://iojs.org/) is fine too.)
+* Currently only Node.js version 0.10.x or 0.12.x is supported.
+* The latest stable [io.js](https://iojs.org/) or Node v4.0.x are not supported because they are [not backwards-compatible](https://github.com/nodejs/node/issues/2835) with older interfaces currently used by [`iconv-lite`](https://www.npmjs.com/package/iconv-lite).

 ## Installing Fiunis